JLanzuisi/Jack-SB/chapters/ch0.md

 Admiring his self-possession, I apologized and shuffled back to Alexander, back to the same booth where my grandfather and I ate dinner once a week; feeling like an escaped convict after years on the run, finally caught and forced to confess.
-For those of us, who as Ovid said, 'Hover between the sexes,' we live our lives fearing that we'll be found out---before we're ready to confess---no matter how hard we cover up
+For those of us who as Ovid said, 'Hover between the sexes,' we live our lives fearing that we'll be found out---before we're ready to confess---no matter how hard we cover up
 ---not that we deceive or lie, but it's just too visceral---too